waydabber/BetterDisplay/README.md

 <img width="500" alt="Screen Shot 2022-06-11 at 17 33 46" src="https://user-images.githubusercontent.com/37590873/173194564-6edc15d2-a06b-42f9-9f14-f21fce3b4d95.png">
 </div align="center">

 _The feature is compatible with macOS Monterey 12.4+, macOS Ventura and Apple Silicon macs and natively connected (DisplayPort) or built-in screens.
+The maximum allowed scaled (HiDPI) desktop size can't exceed the native display resolution.
 You'll also need the latest **BetterDisplay beta (version 1.2.5 and newer) - [download it here](https://github.com/waydabber/BetterDummy/releases)!**_

-An alternative approach is to create a mirrored dummy in order to use custom resolutions.
-This works for Sidecar and other non-native devices (like DisplayLink).
+An alternative (for some scenarios the only valid) approach is to create a mirrored dummy in order to use custom resolutions.
+This works for Sidecar and other non-native devices (like DisplayLink) and also enables scaling beyond the native resolution of the display panel on Apple Silicon (for added screen real estate).
 Follow these steps to do this:

 1. Start the app and locate the app menu (you'll see a BetterDisplay icon in the menu bar).
 2. In the app menu locate your display's name and click on the `Settings` sub-menu under it.